 I can truly say that on this day one of our Camino Teresiano, that I maintained a Peace within.
 I was indeed, exactly where I needed to be.
 It was truly a privilege to be walking on the paths that medieval pilgrims and saints had trod.

-I reflecting in my voice journal that this Camino, for me was to clear my head, spend time with my life-partner and to be in the moment.
+I reflected in my voice journal that this Camino, for me, was to clear my head, spend time with my life-partner and to be in the moment.
 I was not looking for answers, but I was seeking self-validation and life-affirming experiences.

-Every step on this day was indicative of my happiness, indeed, as St Teresa's says and I paraphrase,"My soul, as a child of God, had the freedom to sing, dance, praise and love!"
+Every step on this day was indicative of my happiness, indeed, as St Teresa says and I paraphrase,"My soul, as a child of God, had the freedom to sing, dance, praise and love!"